 LinkedIn's share feature sometimes displays the wrong image in a shared post.
 LinkedIn uses Facebook's Open Graph Protocol to display shared posts.
 If the correct image displays on Facebook, the issue most likely lies in LinkedIn's sharing tools.
 The steps in this article may help resolve the issue.

 LinkedIn caches post images for seven days.
 This is a known issue with LinkedIn that dates back to 2012.

 LexBlog has limited ability in fixing issues with these 3rd party services.

 Before you start

 You'll need a Facebook and LinkedIn account.

 - Share the post on Facebook.
-Verify that the correct image appears.
-If the incorrect image appears, contact LexBlog.
+If the incorrect image appears, use Facebook's debugging tool.